 Having just demolished my old garden shed to make way for a veggie garden, this project that turns an old shed or garden hut into a children's playhouse struck me as a wonderful way to re-purpose a hut or shed rather than throw away.
-With a few supplies that you will find at your local Builders Warehouse you can create an area where children an spend hours during the summer months.

 I'm sure there are many homeowners out there who will appreciate this feature showing ideas on how to clad a fireplace with reclaimed wood.
 There are more than a few dated and old fashioned fireplaces that could do with covering up, and why not make use of reclaimed wood.

 Here are some fun ideas for re-purposing woolens and socks.
 I know I always end up with more than a few mismatched socks and kids very quickly grow out of their winter woollies.
 Rather than throw these away, try your hand at one or two of these fun projects.